-To see if your debt collector’s conduct is prohibited under federal law, such as the Fair Debt Collection Practices Act, you want to contact the Federal Trade Commission (FTC) at 1-877-FTC-HELP (1-877-382-4357) or visit its website at www.ftc.gov.You can file a complaint about a debt collector with the FTC through its website.
+To see if the debt collector’s conduct is prohibited under Federal law, such as the Fair Debt Collection Practices Act, you want to contact Consumer Financial Protection Bureau (CFPB) at 855-411-2372 or visit its website at www.consumerfinance.gov.You can file a complaint about a debt collector with the CFPB through its website.

 Also, you may want to contact a reputable credit counseling agency.
 The CFPB offers information on choosing a credit counselor on its website at https://www.consumerfinance.gov/ask-cfpb/how-do-i-find-a-credit-counselor-en-1351/.